reivaxy/iotinator/README.md

 TODO: list the libraries :)

-Picture of the early prototype:
+Picture of the early prototype with its SIM800 board:

 <img src="resources/prototype.jpg" width="400px"/>

-Screen shot of the first draft of the webApp, showing 2 connected modules, and the status of the Switch module (no UI yet for Xenia module)
+Screen shot of the first draft of the webApp, showing 2 connected modules.

 The data is refreshed every 10 seconds and reflects the status of the modules.
-It's only display for now, actions will come soon:
+A click on the button allows to control the Switch.

 The UI is using Backbone and Bootstrap.
 A less than 1K page is served by the master ESP8266, and the rest of the API (libs, css, js) are hosted on a regular public server.